Legacy Systems Refactoring

 There are many reasons why maintaining legacy software is a difficult problem.
 Often, most, if not all, of the original developers are gone, and no one understands how the application is implemented.
 The technologies used in the application are no longer current, having been replaced by newer and more exciting technologies.
 Also, software complexity increases as it evolves over time as you add new requirements.

 The key to managing the lifecycle of software is to continuously work as a professional and skilled developer.
-A professional engineer opportunistically refactor each time he modifies source code.
+A professional engineer opportunistically refactors each time she modifies source code.

 Understand Your Product